rhaulcy/wtp-eecs-2018/pset6/README.md

 **Note:** You  will  need  to  use  the `after` method  in  your  Tetris  project,  so  make  sure  you  understand how  it  works!

-(b) Now  write  a  program  that  will  use  the  updated `Wheel` class.
-Create  a `Wheel` object  (you  can  pick the  colors  of  the  tire  and  wheel  to  be  anything  you  want)  and  move  the  wheel  across  the  screen  by 1  unit  in  the  x-direction  100  times.
+(b) The program  now has an  updated `Wheel` class.
+The `Wheel` object that has been created (you  can  pick the  colors  of  the  tire  and  wheel  to  be  anything  you  want)  will be used to  move  the  wheel  across  the  screen  by 1  unit  in  the  x-direction  100  times.
 Remember  you  need  to  draw  the  wheel  before  you  can  move  it.

 (c) How  could  you  make  the `Wheel` move  faster?
 Slower?
 How  could  you  make  the  wheel  move  farther across  the  screen?
 There  are  two  ways  –  come  up  with  both!
 (Answer  in  words  below.)

 ### 4. Drawing a car - `car.py`
 Now  we’re  going  to  draw  a  car!

 (a) Using  the  code  in `car.py`,  we’ll  begin  with  a  rectangle.
-To  display  a  rectangle,  you  need  to  specify two  points:  the  upper  left  corner  and  the  bottom  right  corner.

 Run  your  program,  and  make  sure  that  the  rectangle  appears  on  the  screen.
 Try  changing  the  color and  width  of  the  outline  of  the  rectangle.
 Look  at  the `setOutline` and `setWidth` methods  in  the documentation.